 How bad is the hunger crisis in Yemen?

 The situation is dire.
-Yemen imports 90 percent of its food supply but, because of the conflict, only three of eight sea ports are functioning, and goods can’t get in.
-The main port, Hodeidah — which receives the majority of commercial commodities and humanitarian aid — is only partially open, further preventing supplies from reaching the people who need them most.
+Yemen imports 90 percent of its food supply but, because of the conflict, many of Yemen's sea ports have been closed, and goods can’t get in easily.

-According to the Famine Early Warning Systems Network (FEWSNET), Yemen is the largest food emergency in the world.
-Food is so scarce that 14 million people don’t have enough to eat, and 7 million are at risk of famine, meaning they could die of starvation.
+Last year, the United Nations identified Yemen as the world’s worst food crisis, and it is expected to remain one of the most severe in 2019.
+Access to food is so limited that nearly 16 million people don’t have enough to eat, and around 5 million are at risk of famine, meaning they could die of starvation.

 In what other ways have people been impacted?

 Entikhad, left, sits with several of her 4 children.
 She is pregnant with her fifth.
 Her family fled violence in Yemen and sought shelter in an abandoned school with more than 60 other families.

 The obstruction of imports means other essentials, like fuel and medical supplies, are also severely limited and cannot be distributed.

 More than 19 million people lack access to clean water and sanitation, because pumps and treatment facilities have been damaged, and there isn’t enough fuel to run the water system.
 This has exacerbated the risk of disease — already a state of emergency has been declared due to an unprecedented cholera epidemic that has surged through the country, at one point reaching an estimated 50,000 suspected cases every week.

 Outbreaks of dengue fever, influenza and measles have also been reported this year.
 Yet, more than half of the country’s health facilities have been damaged or destroyed, and limited medicine imports are making it over the border.